e-medlab/lmb-terminology-server/README.md

 The application version is defined in the `VERSION` file in the project root; it is read by `build.gradle.kts` at build time and overrides `gradle.properties`.

+## Branch Image Tag

+For the `terminology-lt` branch, use the Docker image tag `latest-lt`.
+The full image name is: `ghcr.io/termx-health/termx-server:latest`.

 ## Features

 ### 🌐 FHIR Terminology Ecosystem Integration (New!)